 I wonder as I read about the current political currency of Right and Left and having to adjust my opinions based on the latest revelation of who did what to whom or in the case of one candidate just forgot to do period, I don’t know what is fact or fiction, everything seems to be mediated.
 Are the Russians manipulating the news or is it Soros or the Koch brothers.
 Can I base my self-worth on having opinions about something that may or may not be real?
 But it is the tissue that ties me to the world.
 Do I exist without out it?
 According to the political theorist Carl Schmitt an intellectual admired by the Right and Left we are pure political animals hungering not so much to be for something as in need of an enemy.

 But there are some things that transcend this mediated reality.
 Before reality’s waxing and waning, its sudden contretemps and pirouettes, comes the personality of the observer and that personality has a history in its ancestry.
 The mediation of reality comes from a historical predilection to engage or not in the public realm.
 To know what I can control and what is beyond my control.
 I am still startled to this day by a comment made in conversation by an Armenian after the funeral of his brother in law, my good friend William A. Henry 111, a journalist and author who died in his early forties.
 As Armenians, he stated, we will always be outsiders.
 The principal of a large public school in Rhode Island, he was as far as I could tell successful in his occupation.
 The details of what prompted the conversation escape me as the conversation took place more than 20 years ago.
 I recall relating it to my cousin who, like myself, is half Armenian.
 She is involved in and founded several charities one directed toward Armenia, another purely directed toward the US, which brings her in contact with the Country Western musicians who perform at her fundraisers.
 No one would appear more integrated into American culture than her.
 Yet she was in total agreement and seemed interested in pursuing the topic later but probably as many years have gone by since that conversation as have transpired since I spoke with the Armenian school principal and we have not picked up where we left off.
 But that notion of estrangement resonated within me and was a sort of confirmation of that estrangement from the dominant culture that was continually reinforced by anecdotes from family history: a sense, in short of an outsider looking in at something at core alien to itself.
 Oddly the most poignant one comes from my mother’s side of the family.
 They were Germans living in the woods of NH and from stories my mother told harshly discriminated against by the Yankee natives.
 It was assumed that as immigrants they had no right to vote although they were in fact American citizens forcing my grandmother at one point to go to the state capitol to get proof of their citizenship.
-My father related numerous stories where he established a sharp line between his cultural upbringing and that of the Yankee aristocracy that lived on the other side of Huron Ave in Cambridge.He enjoyed reminding me that even if they had more money than he did they did not know how to eat properly.
+My father related numerous stories where he observed a sharp line between his cultural upbringing and that of the Yankee aristocracy that lived on the other side of Huron Ave in Cambridge.He enjoyed reminding me that even if they had more money than he did they did not know how to eat properly.

 |My Mother and Armenian Friends in NH circa 1933|